Package 'betareg'

 type

-character indicating type of predictions: fitted means of response ("response"), corresponding linear predictor ("link"), fitted precision parameter phi ("precision"), fitted variances of response ("variance"), or fitted quantile(s) of the response distribution ("quantile").
+character indicating type of predictions: fitted means of the response (default, "response" or equivalently "mean"), corresponding linear predictor ("link"), fitted precision parameter phi ("precision"), fitted variances of the response ("variance"), all "parameters" of the response distribution, or the corresponding "distribution" object (using the infrastructure from distributions3).
+Finally, standard functions for the distribution can be evaluated (at argument at, see below), namely the "density" (or equivalently "pdf"), the "quantile" function, or the cumulative "probability" (or equivalently "cdf").

 na.action